booch/presentations/Fifty-Years-of-Ruby/README.md

     - Performance improvements ✅
     - Unify Fixnum and Bignum into Integer ✅
 - 2.5
-    - a couple more notes and/or bullets
+    - a couple more notes and/or bullets?
 - 2.6
+    - Bundler included ✅
+    - endless ranges
+    - `then` ✅
+    - function composition operators << and >> ✅
 - 2.7
-    - notes.
+    - notes ✅
     - bullets, maybe
     - Make the title a title ✅
 - 3.0
-    - more notes
+    - more notes ✅
-    - more code
+    - more code ✅
 - 3.1
-    - bullet and note about `x: x` shortcut
+    - bullet and note about `x: x` shortcut ✅
-- 3.3 show Prism code usage?
+- 3.3 show Prism code usage - NO!
-- 3.4 show code using `it`
+- 3.4 show code using `it` ✅
-    - Earlier version using `_1`, `_2`, etc
+    - Earlier version using `_1`, `_2`, etc ✅
-        - TODO: When were those added?
 - remove "technology" quote? ✅
 - Show names of 3 talks I recommend about Ruby's future ✅
     - QR codes?
 - Remove Colophon ✅
 - Cut Netlab ✅
+- TODO: **Rediscovery slide**: more notes
-- Why did C++ win? !!!!!!!
+- TODO?: Why did C++ win? !!!!!!!
     - UNIX ecosystem
     - File-based
     - Worse is better